Lithuanian Ice Hockey Federation

-The Lithuanian Ice Hockey Federation (Lietuvos ledo ritulio federacija), also known as Hockey Lietuva (LLRF), is the governing body that oversees ice hockey in Lithuania.
-Lithuania had first joined the International Ice Hockey Federation on February 19, 1938, but was annexed by the Soviet Union in 1940.
+The Lithuanian Ice Hockey Federation (Lietuvos ledo ritulio federacija, LLRF), also known as Hockey Lietuva, is the governing body that oversees ice hockey in Lithuania.
+Lithuania had first joined the International Ice Hockey Federation (IIHF) on February 19, 1938, but was annexed by the Soviet Union in 1940.
 The nation re-joined the IIHF on May 6, 1992, along with Estonia and Latvia.